TnTech-ECE/CapstoneStarterRepo/Documentation/Electrical/ReadMe.md

 ## Directory Content

-This direcotry contains the schematics dirctory that will be used to house the electrical and wire schematics used for this project
+This direcotry contains the schematics dirctory that will be used to house the electrical and wiring schematics used for this project.